JakartaLaw/datascience-template/{{cookiecutter.project_name}}/README.md

 - Using the Github Desktop application, choose the add > Add existing repo.
 - After this step you will be prompted with, that this is not in fact a repo already, and if you want to *create a repository*.
 - Click *create a repository* and a new you are prompted with a new form.
 Click *create repo* and it is added.

+## Adding your project from Github to overleaf (for colaboration)

+## Adding Zotero to your overleaf

+You probably want to change your *references.bib* file.
+You can add Zotero to overleaf seamlessly.